Savaiʻi: Hospitals

-Eco-tourism
+Tourism

 Cultural context

 With most of the land in Samoa under customary ownership with local governance by matai, tourism experiences take place on village land and within local culture.
 There are hotels, but like the rest of Samoa, many villages provide beach fale accommodation for visitors all around the island such as Manase on the central north coast.
 These are small local businesses run by families within their villages and most of the income goes directly back to the community.

 There are island tours, diving, fishing, plantation trips, treks and other tourism related activities.
 Most shops are closed on Sundays with a few re-opening after church services in late afternoon.
 Every day, evening prayer (sa) takes place in every village around dusk before the evening meal and lasts about half an hour.
 It is usually signalled by the sound of a conch shell or the ringing of the church bell.
 The sa usually means no loud noise or walking through the village commons.
 Matai sometimes stand by the side of the main road, which pass through village land, to slow down traffic until prayers are over.
 Tourism is overseen by the government Samoa Visitors' Bureau, situated in the capital Apia, which can also help to settle disputes.
 At the village level, much of the country's civil and criminal matters can be dealt with directly by the matai chief village councils.